yusoph-dev/todo-web/README.md

 yarn install
 ```

-5. Create a  `.env`  file in the root of the  `Todo-api`  directory.
+5. Create a  `.env`  file in the root of the  `api`  directory.
 You can copy the  `.env.example`  file as a starting point:

 ```
 cp .env.example .env